alexqfredrickson/notes/aws/aws.md

   * File processing, e.g. doing something after a file is uploaded to S3
   * Stream processing, e.g. using Lambda and Kinesis to process real-time streaming data, like application activity tracking, transaction order processing, etc.
   * Web applications, IoT backends, mobile backends

+#### Destinations

+When invoked asynchronously, Lambda sends events to an internal queue to be executed later.
+Destinations allow Lambda to route asynchronous function results to some resource like Lambda, SNS, SQS, or EventBridge.

+#### Event Source Mappings

+Event source mappings are Lambda resources that read items from streams and queues.
+DocumentDB, DynamoDB, Kinesis, MQ, MSK, Kafka, and SQS use event source mappings to call Lambda functions.

+They are different from triggers.
+S3, SNS, and API Gateway invoke Lambda via triggers.
+Event source mappings are designed for higher throughput processing, and automatically batch requests to Lambda.

 ### SWF